 Expands dance as a creative art form, combining movement with the use of music and sound.
 Requires substantial solo work performed in a concert setting.
-May be taken for a total of four (4) times for credit.
+DANC M14A and/or DANC M14B and/or DANC M14C and/or DANC M14D (either individually or in combination) may be taken a maximum of four (4) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU; UC

-DANC M15 - 2 Units Choreography
+DANC M15 - 2 Units Introduction to Choreography